riplrt/riplrt.github.io/index.md

 ### *New RIPLRT recruited @ a Recent Conference*

-Summer Pellecio, recent graduate from the Rochester Institute of Technology (Rochester, NY), was recently recruited after networking with Dr. Rivera-Mariani during the Annual Biomedical Research Conference for Minority Students in Indianapolis, Indiana (November 14-17, 2018).
+Summer Pellechio, recent graduate from the Rochester Institute of Technology (Rochester, NY), was recently recruited after networking with Dr. Rivera-Mariani during the Annual Biomedical Research Conference for Minority Students in Indianapolis, Indiana (November 14-17, 2018).

 <b><a href="https://www.riplrt.com/2018-11-30-new-riplrt-from-abrcms/" class="list-filter">Read more here!</a></b>